-Complaint 2.
-The poor get thrown out on the street and all their belongings placed in storage out of their financial reach as a direct result of Judge Higgins not following RI law even after it was pointed out to him.
+The poor get thrown out on the street and all their belongings placed in storage out of their financial reach as a direct result of Judge Higgins willfully not following RI law even after it was pointed out to him.
 The Commission On Judicial Tenure And Discipline see no wrong and the RI Supreme Court rubber stamp a fraudulant hearing and Judicial wrong doing by denying a Writ of Certiorari and all appeals.
 Judges do NOT have to follow the law.
 If they don't, YOU have to litigate to try and correct it and good luck with that!

 Knowing the above and still allowing precedent to be set allowing the Attorney General's egregious abuse of prosecutorial discretion and prosecutorial misconduct to go unsanctioned in the DiPrete case shows a dangerous insensitivity regarding civil rights and fair, impartial due process.